sallyali7/sei-project-one-/readme.md

-## Challanges ##
+## Challenges ##

 The main challenge for me was creating the illusion of a moving Snake.
 Even though the snake appears as a separate object moving along the grid, in reality it is cells of the grid changing colour in the direction that the "snake" is directed to move.
-Another challange was ensuring that the next random generated apple was not created on the cells that the snake is on.
+Another challenge was ensuring that the next random generated apple was not created on the cells that the snake is on.

 ```js function getNextSnakePositions() {
   const currentHead = snakeCells[0]